-25.3 Supply Filtering
+29.4 Supply Filtering

-The 5VOUT output voltage ceramic filtering capacitor (2.2 to 4.7 μ F recommended) should be placed as close as possible to the 5VOUT pin, with its GND return going directly to the GNDA pin.
-This ground connection shall not be shared with other loads or additional vias to the GND plan.
+The 5VOUT output voltage ceramic filtering capacitor (2.2 to 4.7 $\mu$ F recommended) should be placed as close as possible to the 5VOUT pin, with its GND return going directly to the GNDA pin.
+This ground connection shall not be shared with other loads or additional vias to the GND plane.
 Use as short and as thick connections as possible.
 For best microstepping performance and lowest chopper noise an additional filtering capacitor should be used for the VCC pin to GND, to avoid digital part ripple influencing motor current regulation.
 Therefore, place a ceramic filtering capacitor (470nF recommended) as close as possible (1-2mm distance) to the VCC pin with GND return going to the ground plane.
-VCC can be coupled to 5VOUT using a 2.2 Ω or 3.3 Ω resistor in order to supply the digital logic from 5VOUT while keeping ripple away from this pin.
+VCC can be coupled to 5VOUT using a 2.2 $\Omega$ or 3.3 $\Omega$ resistor in order to supply the digital logic from 5VOUT while keeping ripple away from this pin.
 A 100 nF filtering capacitor should be placed as close as possible to the VSA pin to ground plane.
+Make sure, that VS does not see excessive voltage spikes caused by bridge operation and place a 100 nF or larger filter capacitor to GND close to the VS pin.